Philip R. Sellinger: U.S. attorney for the District of New Jersey

 On October 27, 2021, President Joe Biden announced Sellinger as a nominee to be the United States attorney for the District of New Jersey.
 On December 2, 2021, his nomination was reported out of committee by a voice vote.
 On December 7, 2021, his nomination was confirmed in the United States Senate.
 He was sworn into office on December 16, 2021.
+He announced his resignation from office on December 23, 2024, effective January 8, 2025.

 Personal life

 Sellinger and his wife, Barbara, reside in Morris Township, New Jersey, in a mansion named Sunnymede.